James Poy Wong 黃培正

 Dross Dross This piece that is considered miscellaneous in both form and content - a collection of individual phrases that read like axioms - could be a record of what the young author was reading and thinking at the time.

-Sacrificial Victims Sacrificial Victims This short play has a setting taking place in southern China during the Sino-Japanese war portays young people sacrificing themselves, imploring upon overseas Chinese in America to take actions in support of the war back home.
+Sacrificial Victims Sacrificial Victims This short play has a setting taking place in southern China during War of Resistance against Japanese Aggression portays young people sacrificing themselves, imploring upon overseas Chinese in America to take actions in support of the war back home.

 Criminal Citizens Criminal Citizens Amid the Japanese invasion of China and expansion of its occupation to southeast Asia, a group of Chinese students organized an uprising against the local government in protest of its corrupt collusion with businessmen's market manipulation and sale of rice.